 There wasn’t a person in sight.
 But what a wondrous world!
 The way the trees grew with twisting branches; the birds and their metallic blue wings, shimmering in sunlight; the vast stretch of green and pink in every direction . . .

 It was one thing to get lost on purpose and a totally different thing to be truly lost.
 When he went hiking in the mountains, there had always been an anchor that tethered him to society: roads, trails, people, his compass, and the general understanding of where things were.
 Walk far enough east, he’d hit the city.
 Easy peasy.

 That was all he needed, a map.
 And wasn’t there an app for that?

 Oh . . . shit brownies!
 Where was his phone?
 He had it right before being turned into a statue.
 His pockets were empty.
 The only things around him were the crumbled bits of shale.

 But it was supposed to be a piece of his soul!
 Could he have lost it . . . dropped it on the mountaintop when he fell?
 Of course he did.
 That was what happened with all new phones: get the pristine box, the pretty screen, and five minutes later, a crack down the center.

 Did they sell screen protectors in heaven?

 If there ever was a time for a handy Find My Phone app, this was that time.
-Then again, he wasn’t on a mountain top anymore.
-Who knew how far away Gameus had sent him.
+Then again, he didn’t have a computer, nor was he on the mountain top anymore.
+Who knew how far away Gameus had sent him?